SilentNightSound/GI-Model-Importer/Guides/AnimatedTextureTutorial.md

 ## Basic Use

 The following examples will go through the basic usage of the library.
 I will demonstrate them on a flat plane for simplicity, but the concepts will work on a mesh of any shape.
+These examples are meant to illustrate how the commands work and so are very basic (mostly using glowing dots for simplicity) - if are already familiar with the library or the notes in the overview make sense you can skip to the intermediate section for some practical examples.

 Before we begin, a note on where to call RabbitFX: you want to call it in the override that actually draws the model, before the draw call.
 Look for where `drawindexed = X, Y, 0` or `drawindexed = auto` is, and it should go right before.
 That section will also very likely have an ib = ResourceIB section somewhere as well.